-As previously noted above, the Wardholme Torrey pine tree started its’ existence as a bit of anomaly.
-You see, in 1888, the city of Carpinteria had a friendly neighborhood contest to see who could grow the most unusual plant.
+As previously noted above, the Wardholme Torrey pine tree started its’ existence as a bit of an anomaly.
+In 1888, Carpinteria had a friendly neighborhood contest to see who could grow the most unusual plant.

 The Ward Family has been taking care of this tree ever since.
 When Florence Ward inherited the property, she suggested that the tree be protected and recognized as an official landmark.

-So in 1968, the Wardholme Torrey Pine tree became Carpinteria’s very first Historical Landmark.
-And in 1988 there was a city-wide celebration to commemorate its 100th Anniversary.
+So in 1968, the Wardholme Torrey Pine tree became Carpinteria’s first Historical Landmark.
+And in 1988, there was a city-wide celebration to commemorate its 100th Anniversary.

 A Bit More Interesting Information

-As I was scouring the internet to find anything about this tree, I found the info to be quite limited.
+As I was searching the internet to find anything about this tree, I found the information quite limited.